JayParmar89800/Navigation-Bar/README.md

  * Task = React - Js

- - Topic : In react learn the foreach() and props
+ - Topic : Create component and that component pass another page , how to add bootstrap link in react, props,propsTypes and Defaultprops state, onchange and onclick event and toUpperCase()